 - The framework returns a response.

-For a more concrete example, let’s pretend we’ve built a web app that gives users the ability to document when and where they’ve eaten tacos.
-Johnny, a power user of the app, wants to see all of the tacos he consumed in April of 2017.
-To do this, he logs in to the app and navigates to https://tacodb.taco/tacos/2017/april
+Let’s imagine we’ve built a web app for documenting taco consumption.
+One user, Johnny, wants to see all of the tacos he ate in April of 2017; he logs in to the app and is routed to https://tacodb.taco/tacos/2017/april

 Following the example from above: